 You’ve probably already heard about Bose and their superb noise cancelling headphones.
-Well QuietComfort 35 is their best ANC model to date and while it excels at noise cancelling, it’s no worse at comfort.
+Well, QuietComfort 35 is their best ANC model to date.
+These are the best Bluetooth headphones when it comes to noise cancelling and comfortable fit.

-These over-ear closed-back headphones were designed for long 10 hours+ plane flights so you can be sure comfort played a big role in developing them.
+The over-ear closed-back headphones were designed for long 10 hours+ plane flights so you can be sure comfort played a big role in developing them.
 Plush ear cups almost “melt” on your ears so you can barely feel them.

 HIFIMAN HE400i are oversized open-back planar-magnetic headphones for all the “big heads” out there.

-So say these are big would be an understatement.
+To say these are big would be an understatement.
 They are massive.
-But big size has its benefits.
+But big ear cups have their benefits.